axx8676/PLCnext-file-swap/README.md

 * PLCnext Control
     * AXC F X152
-* Phoenix Contact SD card
+* SD card
-    * Ensure the SD card has not been reformatted.
-The Overlay Filesystem is necessary for Swap to be able to find the files
+    * Phoenix Contact SD Card preferred, but a normal SD Card can be configured to work
 * Computer w/ Windows OS
     * Can also be set up on Linux, but Windows is necessary for PLCnext Engineer projects
 * SFTP client (e.g. WinSCP)